RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 25 May 2021
+- https://www.youtube.com/watch?v=HeQX2HjkcNo&ab_channel=Veritasium It appears to not be possible to model chemistry out of perfectly understood physics
 # 11 May 2021
 - https://www.cbc.ca/news/business/tuesday-most-productive-day-of-the-week-1.5260091 Tuesday, Monday mornings are most productive.
 # 26 April 2021